verbb/autologin/README.md

     // Enable the Autologin plugin
     'enabled'           => true,

-    // A list of usernames mapped to IPs
+    // A list of Craft usernames/emails mapped to IPs 'ipWhitelist'       => [
-    'ipWhitelist'       => [],
+        'craftUsername' => [
+            '162.247.141.58',
+            '162.247.141.59',
+        ],
+    ],

-    // A list of Craft usernames mapped to basic auth usernames 'basicAuth'         => [],
+    // A list of Craft usernames/emails mapped to basic auth usernames 'basicAuth'         => [
+        'craftUserName1' => 'basicAuthUsername',
+        'craftUserName2' => 'basicAuthUsername2',
+    ],

+    // A list of Craft usernames/emails mapped to url keys 'urlKeys'           => [
+        'craftUserName' => 'BepmD8GQBZpaFpXQ',
+    ],

     // Set this to a username if you want to automatically login on localhost 'localhostUsername' => '',

-    // Redirect after logging in automatically
-    'redirectUrl'       => '',
+    // Redirect to this url after logging in automatically 'redirectUrl'       => '',
 ];

 ```

+## Login by URL

+You can provide your users with a url that automatically logs them in.
+To set this up, you need a pair of username => password in the `urlKeys` setting.

+After setting that up, you can login by going to _siteurl.tld/autologin?key=BepmD8GQBZpaFpXQ_.

+If you want to redirect to the control panel dashboard, add cp=true to the url: _siteurl.tld/autologin?key=BepmD8GQBZpaFpXQ&cp=true_

 ## Credits

 Icon: [Login icon by Gregor Cresnar](https://thenounproject.com/term/login/1039023)

-## Roadmap

-- Add keys that can be provided to a controller to autologin

 Brought to you by [Superbig](https://superbig.co)